 - · Left button move: Move the current or selected points if any. - · Right button click: Select/unselect point.
-Selected points can be moved at once - · Right button move: Define an area to select points: - · Middle button click : Delete point under the mouse cursor. - · Right/Left arrow keys: Change of current point - · Delete key: Delete the current point and set the next point as current - · Backspace key : Delete the current point and set the previous point as current - · ESC key: Unselect all points. - \ Scalar Opacity Mapping: Opacity transfer function.
-Threshold mode: enabling threshold controls the transfer function using range sliders in addition to control points. - \ Scalar Color Mapping: Color transfer function.
-This section is not displayed for color (RGB or RGBA) volumes, as no scalar to color mapping is performed in this case (but each voxel's color is used directly). - \ Gradient Opacity: Gradient opacity transfer function.
-This controls the opacity according to how large a density gradient next to the voxel is. - \ Advanced: - Interpolation: Linear (default for scalar volumes) or nearest neighbor (default for labelmaps) interpolation. - Shade: Enable/Disable shading.
+Selected points can be moved at once - · Right button move: Define an area to select points: - · Middle button click: Delete point under the mouse cursor. - · Right/Left arrow keys: Change of current point - · Delete key: Delete the current point and set the next point as current - · Backspace key: Delete the current point and set the previous point as current - · ESC key: Unselect all points. - Scalar Opacity Mapping: Opacity transfer function.
+Threshold mode: enabling threshold controls the transfer function using range sliders in addition to control points. - Scalar Color Mapping: Color transfer function.
+This section is not displayed for color (RGB or RGBA) volumes, as no scalar to color mapping is performed in this case (but each voxel's color is used directly). - Gradient Opacity: Gradient opacity transfer function.
+This controls the opacity according to how large a density gradient next to the voxel is. - Advanced: - · Interpolation: Linear (default for scalar volumes) or nearest neighbor (default for labelmaps) interpolation. - · Shade: Enable/Disable shading.
 Shading uses light and material properties.
-Disable it to display X-ray-like projection. - · Material: Material properties of the volume to compute shading effect. - ROI: More controls for the cropping box. - \ Display Clipping box: Show hide the bounds of the ROI box. - \ Interactive mode: Control whether the cropping box is instantaneously updated when dragging the sliders or only when the mouse button is released.
+Disable it to display X-ray-like projection. - · Material: Material properties of the volume to compute shading effect. - ROI: More controls for the cropping box. - Display Clipping box: Show hide the bounds of the ROI box. - Interactive mode: Control whether the cropping box is instantaneously updated when dragging the sliders or only when the mouse button is released.

-8.10.4 Limitations
+8.11.4 Limitations

 - To render multiple overlapping volumes, select "VTK Multi-Volume" rendering in "Display" section.
-This renderer is still experimental and has limitations such as: - Cropping is not supported (cropping ROI is ignored) - RGB volume rendering is not supported (volume does not appear) - To reduce staircase artifacts during rendering, choose enable "Surface smoothing" in Advanced/Techniques/Advanced rendering properties section, or choose "Normal" or "Maximum" as quality. - The volume must not be under a warping (affine or non-linear) transformation.
-To render a warped volume, the transform must be hardened on the volume.
+This renderer is still experimental and has limitations such as: - Cropping is not supported (cropping ROI is ignored) - RGB volume rendering is not supported (volume does not appear) - Only "Composite with shading" rendering technique is supported (volume does not appear if "Maximum Intensity Projection" or "Minimum Intensity Projection" technique is selected) - To reduce staircase artifacts during rendering, choose enable "Surface smoothing" in Advanced/Techniques/Advanced rendering properties section, or choose "Normal" or "Maximum" as quality. - The volume must not be under a warping (affine or non-linear) transformation.
+To render a warped volume, the transform must be hardened on the volume. (see related issue) - If the application crashes when rotating or zooming a volume: This indicates that you get a TDR error, i.e., the operating system shuts down applications that keep the graphics card busy for too long.
+This happens because the size of the volume is too large for your GPU to comfortably handle.
+There are several ways to work around this: